Psychoanalysis Los Angeles California Extension

 Common Question and Confusions

 What is it to do a psychoanalysis?
 It is to practice and construct its discourse-theory.
 Today, to practice Lacanian analysis requires separating it from a marketplace of the ‘psych’ – psychiatry, psychology, psychotherapy, counseling, social working, coaching, etc. It is never a question of finding a psy-expert to treat you like a ‘patient’ or ‘client’.
 It is never a question of searching for an analyst like you would search for a garage mechanic to repair your car: where the mechanic knows and works on the theory and you do not.
 In fact, it is this ignorance of a consumerist approach that is part of the very symptom that analysis treats.
 To begin differently, it is a question of developing a practice of analysis with an other – not technicians applying analysis onto others like cars or attempting to interpret others’ dreams or symptoms.
-Closer to the work of Freud and Lacan, PLACE establishes a collaborative condition as a preliminary to any possible work in analysis: just as nobody can – or should –interpret your dreams in your place, nobody can make you into a clinical case.
+Closer to the work of Freud and Lacan, PLACE establishes a collaborative condition as a preliminary to any effective work in analysis: just as nobody can – or should –interpret your dreams in your place, nobody can make you into a clinical case.
 The problem and entry to analysis lie elsewhere.
 To make room for this other door, PLACE was set up differently.
 Just as we are not a school where people come just to learn a knowledge that they then attempt to apply onto others, we are not a clinic where people come to be sick or ‘mentally ill’.
 On the contrary, we have combined both the school and clinic such that our clinic is our school and vice-versa.
-Thus, creating a program that is at once practical, but immanently theoretical in not separating the two.
+Thus, creating a program that is at once theoretical, but immanently practical in not separating the two.
 The traditional terms invented by Freud to reflect this synthesis of theory/practice is analyst/analysand.
 Unfortunately, for those in a hurry this structure is trivialized into a mere doctor/patient or expert/client relation.
 We have devoted a page to explaining the importance of this psychoanalytic shift of paradigms at: School-Clinic

 Anyone can apply to PLACE regardless of their degrees or previous university background.
 Requests for Lacanian analysis or information on the clinic and school should be addressed to the secretary at PLACE@topoi.net.
 PLACE also accepts on a case by case basis grad-students seeking to establish a practicum in analysis.